-You can review the list of loaded Link Sets by switching the Requirements Editor into the Links View (more on this below).
+You can review the list of loaded Link Sets by opening the Requirements Editor by entering

 If you prefer to always find your MATLAB/Simulink links in DOORS Next context, independent from whether Simulink is running or whether the linked MBD artifacts are loaded, you have an option of truly bi-directional linking.
 Re-open the Requirements Settings dialog to the Selection Linking tab and enable the Modify destination for bi-directional linking checkbox.

 rmipref('BiDirectionalLinking',true) to toggle the option.
 Once bi-directional linking is enabled, each new link you create will not only add an entry in the Simulink Requirements Link Set, but will also insert an External Web Link from DOORS Next, which you can see in the Links panel for the linked DOORS Next item.
 You can use the hyperlinks in the Links pane to navigate from DOORS Next item to linked objects in MATLAB/Simulink.